There are many new people tuning in every day who don't know that.

 North and South Korea about ready to go to war with each other.

-This thing with Israel and Turkey.
+This thing with Israel and Turkey, the Egyptians now involved, Hamas and Gaza.

 The Iranians nuking up.

-Uh the Russians are in bed with a lot of our enemies.
+The Russians are in bed with a lot of our enemies.

-And it's understandable if you realize that we have an administration hasn't the foggiest idea about reality of any of this.
+And it's understandable if you realize that we have an administration that hasn't the foggiest idea about reality of any of this.

-They have their theories that they have been taught and that they have taught, and that they have believed all of their young years.
+They have their theories that they have been taught and that they have taught and that they have believed all of their young years.

 United States is the problem in the world.